From The Globe

 in the body of the church.

-Stage three included installation of new pews and carpet in the
+Stage three included installation of new pews and

 sanctuary and body of the church.
 In the church hall, the flooring was